Longest-standing Video Game Record Declared 'Impossible,' Thrown Out After 35 Years - Slashdot

 :)

-I was watching some videos about this guy (Score:3)
+I was watching some videos about this guy (Score:5, Informative)

 If you want more info these videos are great.